korhore/Wall-E/README.md

 ### Robot

 Robot-project is newest and most ambitious.
-It models human kognitive-capabilities as application ones.
+It models human cognitive-capabilities as application ones.
 Why?
 Because I can model things like this and it is fun.

+#### Films, Goals, Human structure

+Nerv, axons, muscle, sense

 #### Architecture
+Architecture idea is mimic human structure, model a human.
+We are built from stem cells that specialize in their tasks.
+Robot is build
-Architecture is planned to work in a network and to be fully configurable, so that Robot is buid by same kind elements - called Robots - that can be in same computer or in another computer in the network and there can be as many Robots in the network as you want, communicating with each other and with human beings also.
+Architecture is planned to work **in a network** and to be **fully configurable*, so that Robot is **buid by same kind elements** - called Robots - that can be in same computer or in another computer in the network and there can be as many Robots in the network as you want, communicating with each other and with human beings also.

 Sounds scifi?
 Yes, this project was my hobby project to implement all kind scifi-films nightmare.
-Basic lines in the films are individual very capable robots or networking robots that is everywhere and controls everything and of course tries to destroy all humans, because humans try to destroy it.
-This the was case i the first beginning of Robot-scifi from 1968: A Space Odyssey.
+Basic lines in the films are individual very capable robots or networking robot that is everywhere and controls everything and of course tries to destroy all humans, because humans try to destroy it.
+This the was case in the first beginning of Robot-scifi from 1968: A Space Odyssey.

-OK, Robot from this project can't destroy anyone, but can be fun and if you take it seriously, it can be scientifically valuable.
+OK, Robot from this project can't destroy anyone, but it can be fun and if you take it seriously, it can be scientifically valuable.

 #### Robot